 Information technology (IT) threat preparation for tourism and hospitality businesses

 A cybercrime is reported in Australia every few minutes and results in the loss of millions of dollars every year.
-Online security is vital to protect your electronic data, IT systems and customer or client details.
+Online security is vital to protect your electronic data, information technology (IT) systems and customer or client details.

 - cyber-attack or data hacking

 To prepare and get back to business sooner after an incident, use these 4 stages to help manage an IT threat including cyber-attacks or IT failures: